Elfin Pertiwi Rappa: Puteri Sumatera Selatan 2013

-Elfin was crowned Puteri Sumatera Selatan 2013 and would represent Sumatera Selatan at Puteri Indonesia 2014.
+Before stepping into the field of pageantry, Elfin took part in the provincial level of the Puteri Indonesia South Sumatra 2014, at the end of the event, Elfin was crowned Puteri Sumatera Selatan 2013 and would represent Sumatera Selatan at Puteri Indonesia 2014.

 Puteri Indonesia 2014

 Elfin represented Sumatera Selatan and eventually finished as first runner-up to Elvira Devinamira and crowned as Puteri Indonesia Lingkungan 2014.
-She then represented Indonesia at upcoming Miss International 2014.
+She then represented Indonesia at the Miss International 2014.

+Elfin was crowned by her successor Puteri Indonesia Lingkungan 2013, Marisa Sartika Maladewi of South Sumatra.
+Elvira was crowned together with Elvira Devinamira Wirayanti as Puteri Indonesia 2014 (Miss Universe Indonesia 2014) and Lily Estelita Liana as Puteri Indonesia Pariwisata 2014 (Miss Supranational Indonesia 2014).
+The final coronation night was graced by the reigning Miss Universe 2013, Gabriela Isler of Venezuela as the selection committee.

 Miss International 2014

-As Puteri Indonesia Lingkungan 2014, Elfin represented Indonesia at the 54th edition of Miss International 2014 in Tokyo, Japan where she placed in the Top 10 in addition to winning a special award of Best National Costume, Elfin's national costume using "Sigar Lampung" from Lampung and Batik as a theme and the main component.
+As Puteri Indonesia Lingkungan 2014, Elfin represented Indonesia at the 54th edition of Miss International 2014 in Tokyo, Japan where she placed in the Top 10 in addition to winning a special award of Best National Costume, Elfin's national costume used "Sigar Lampung" from Lampung and Batik as a theme and the main component.